skamansam/skamansam.github.io/README.md

 # Rudeboy.dev

 Hello, all!
 This is the blog for "Skaman Sam" Tyler, founder of Rude Boy Enterprises.
 I love to code and fix problems.
 This blog is all about my code and solutions to problems relating to Linux, Windows (probably not much there), and other computer-related issues.
 I hope this will be as educational for you as for me!

 ## Source Branch
-The `main` branch is used for serving up the site.
-The source branch is `svelte`.
+The `svelte` branch is the main git branch and is used for the development of this project.
+The deployed code is on the `gh-pages`` branch.

 ## Roll Your Own with Svelte